The Lord of the Rings: Radio

-Film and television
+Motion pictures

 A variety of filmmakers considered adapting Tolkien's book, among them Stanley Kubrick, who thought it unfilmable, Michelangelo Antonioni, Jim Henson, Heinz Edelmann, and John Boorman.
 A Swedish live action television film, Sagan om ringen, was broadcast in 1971.
 In 1978, Ralph Bakshi made an animated film version covering The Fellowship of the Ring and part of The Two Towers, to mixed reviews.
 In 1980, Rankin/Bass released an animated TV special based on the closing chapters of The Return of the King, gaining mixed reviews.

+The 1991 Soviet Union live-action adaptation of The Fellowship of the Ring, Khraniteli, was aired once and thought lost, but was rediscovered and republished on the Web.
+It includes Tom Bombadil and the Barrow-wight, omitted from Jackson's version.

 In Finland, a live action television miniseries, Hobitit, was broadcast in 1993 based on The Lord of the Rings, with a flashback to Bilbo's encounter with Gollum in The Hobbit.

 A far more successful adaptation was Peter Jackson's live action The Lord of the Rings film trilogy, produced by New Line Cinema and released in three instalments as The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002), and The Lord of the Rings: The Return of the King (2003).
 All three parts won multiple Academy Awards, including consecutive Best Picture nominations.
 The final instalment of this trilogy was the second film to break the one-billion-dollar barrier and won a total of 11 Oscars (something only two other films in history, Ben-Hur and Titanic, have accomplished), including Best Picture, Best Director and Best Adapted Screenplay.
 Commentators including Tolkien scholars, literary critics and film critics are divided on how faithfully Jackson adapted Tolkien's work, or whether a film version is inevitably different, and if so the reasons for any changes, and the effectiveness of the result.

 The Hunt for Gollum, a 2009 film by Chris Bouchard, and the 2009 Born of Hope, written by Paula DiSante and directed by Kate Madison, are fan films based on details in the appendices of The Lord of the Rings.

-From September 2022, Amazon is presenting a multi-season television series of stories, The Lord of the Rings: The Rings of Power.
+From September 2022, Amazon has been presenting a multi-season television series of stories, The Lord of the Rings: The Rings of Power.
 It is set at the beginning of the Second Age, long before the time of The Lord of the Rings, based on materials in the novel's appendices.

-In early 2023, Warner Bros Discovery announced that multiple new movies set in Middle-earth are in development, and will be produced along with New Line Cinema and Freemode.
+In 2023, Warner Bros.
+Discovery began making a series of films set in Middle-earth, produced along with New Line Cinema and Freemode.
+The first was The Lord of the Rings: The War of the Rohirrim, an anime written by Jeffrey Addiss, Will Matthews and Philippa Boyens, directed by Kenji Kamiyama and released in December 2024.
+It was based on the story of the legendary Rohan king Helm Hammerhand.